Truck hits bridge near Drury, causing delays for Auckland traffic

 As of 4.25pm both northbound lanes have been reopened but traffic is still heavy in the area.

-Bremner Rd bridge has also been closed to traffic and pedestrians while it is checked as a precaution, spokesman Darryl Walker said.
+Bremner Rd bridge was also closed to traffic and pedestrians while it was checked as a precaution.
+NZTA spokesman Darryl Walker said one lane had been reopened at 4.42pm.